frost

 Continuing southward, we explore the sites of Tolkien’s childhood in Birmingham.
 Here we find his boyhood home, his school and his church, and near Sarehole Mill, the idyllic countryside where he is an his brother played.
 We also visit Moseley Bog, which may be recalled in Tolkien’s description of the Old Forest, where Tom Bombadil lived.
 Here too, not far from where Tolkien attended school, we find The Ivy Bush and perhaps in the looming skyline of Birmingham see the inspiration for dark towers.

 Finally we arrive in Oxford, Tokien’s home for the better part of his life.
-Here we enjoy visits to the colleges where he studied and taught as well as other notable landmarks of the city such as the renowned Bodleian Library.
-Our second seminar evening of the week is passed at the celebrated Eagle and Child pub—the exact location where Tolkien regularly met with The Inklings, a group of writers that included Charles Williams, Owen Barfield, and most notably, C.S.
+Here we enjoy visits to the colleges where he studied and taught as well as other notable landmarks of the city such as the renowned Bodleian Library and the celebrated Eagle and Child pub—the exact location where Tolkien regularly met with The Inklings, a group of writers that included Charles Williams, Owen Barfield, and most notably, C.S.
 Lewis.

-Our final day we travel beyond Oxford itself to explore places in Southern Britain that inspired Tolkien, including the prehistoric barrow of Wayland’s Smithy, the iron-age, hill-top fort of Uffington Castle in the vale of White Horse, and the Roman temple and iron mines at Lydney Park, where Sir Mortimer Wheeler excavated in the 1920s.
-Tolkien helped interpret some inscriptions found there, and he was influenced by ancient local folklore surrounding the site (which includes a “Dwarf’s Hill”).
-Our afternoon drive takes us through the picture-perfect Cotswold Villages to the town of Warwick, where we explore the iconic castle that was the inspiration for Tolkien’s magical and ethereal city of the elves.
+We also travel beyond Oxford itself to explore places in Southern Britain that inspired Tolkien, including the prehistoric barrow of Wayland’s Smithy, the iron-age, hill-top fort of Uffington Castle in the vale of White Horse.
+An afternoon excursion takes us through the picture-perfect Cotswold Villages to the town of Warwick, where we explore the iconic castle that was the inspiration for Tolkien’s magical and ethereal city of the elves.

 Middle-earth is first and foremost the unique creation of J.R.R.
 Tolkien’s remarkable mind.
 But he did not invent that magical world out of imagination alone.
 His inspiration surely draws its roots from the land and traditions of England.
 Join us on this special journey and you will come as close to Middle-earth as Tolkien himself ever came as living man.